givingjar/blog.givingjar.org/_posts/2015-12-30-progress-report-2.md

 Progress reports are Giving Jar's way of celebrating *[Success][1]*, reflecting on *[Failure][2]* (and what was learned from it), giving *[Thanks][3]*, and taking a peek at what's *[Up and Coming][4]*.
 Hopefully you will find these progress reports informative.
 If you have feedback to offer, [send it along][5]!

-Since this is the first progress report, it's not so much an update as it is a baseline from which all other progress reports can be measured.
-The next one will be much shorter!

 ## Success {#success}

 Here are the major wins in this progress report: